UQ-PAC/BASIL/docs/il-cfg.md

 1. Its syntax tree; expressions have sub expressions and so on.
     - This can be traversed using Visitors
+    - It can also be traversed down by accessing class fields, and upward using the Parent trait
     - The traversal order is defined by the order of terms in the language with a depth-first traversal of sub-terms.
 2. Its control flow graph; this is part of the language's semantics, and is inferred from the Jump and Call statements.
     - This is traversed using the control flow iterator, or by constructing the separate Tip-style CFG and traversing that.